Monday, 8 June 2009

 We still wonder if there genuinely would be any appeal for a supposedly luxury item that might leave the consumer, as it did one of the actors, gagging and wanting to spit it out.

-let us not forget the reputation that Amstrad products had, which never stood in the way the vastness of the Sugar empire...
+But if the shockolates left something to be desired, let us not forget the reputation that Amstrad products had, which never stood in the way the vastness of the Sugar empire...
 Sir- sorry: LORDalan is successful due to his business acumen, matching price to product to market, and not necessarily his attempt to produce the highest quality product possible.

 We agree that both candidates were very strong indeed; the most impressive ever in the final.
 At the final reckoning, though, what was Lordalan looking for?